Overview of the phase space formulation of quantum mechanics with application to quantum technologies: Quantum technologies in phase space

-We will first give examples of the results when taking the marginal Wigner functions.
 For the separable states, $\ket{0}\ket{\uparrow}$ and $\ket{0}\ket{\downarrow}$, shown in \FigSub{HybridWignerFunctions}{a} and~\Sub{b}, the marginal functions are as expected, in both cases the HW Wigner function is the vacuum state and the qubit is in the $\ket{\uparrow}$ and $\ket{\downarrow}$ state respectively. \FigSub {HybridWignerFunctions}{c} show the marginal Wigner functions for the state $(\ket{0}\ket{\downarrow}+\ket{1}\ket{\uparrow})/\sqrt{2}$ -- a hybrid analog of a Bell state.
-As a result, the quantum correlations are non-local and the marginal Wigner functions are mixed states Where the qubit state is maximally mixed, which can be seen in \FigSub {HybridWignerFunctions}{c}\Sub{ii} with a constant value over the whole distribution.
+As a result, the quantum correlations are non-local and the marginal Wigner functions are mixed states.
+Where the qubit state is maximally mixed, which can be seen in \FigSub {HybridWignerFunctions}{c}\Sub{ii} with a constant value over the whole distribution.

 Note that we have chosen an alternative projection to display the qubit state.
 We have used the Lambert azimuthal equal-area projection,\Cite{Lambert} in order to display the qubit completely.
 It is similar to a stereographic projection with the north pole in the center, however the south pole is now projected to a unit circle, rather than to infinity.
-The function is then distributed around the disk to preserve the area -- which is an important property when considering probability distributions. this results in the equator of the sphere existing on the concentric circle with radius $1/\sqrt{2}$.
+The function is then distributed around the disk to preserve the area -- which is an important property when considering probability distributions.
+This results in the equator of the sphere existing on the concentric circle with radius $1/\sqrt{2}$.
+For a more in-depth explanation of this projection for use in phase-space methods see the text and appendices of \Refe{RundlePhD}.

-Such an approach was taken in \Refe{EverittCatt} by considering the Tavis-Cummings interaction \cite{TavisCummings} between an optical cavity and an atomic $j=5/2$ state initially in an atomic Schr\"odinger cat state.
+The Lambert azimuthal equal-area projection was also taken in \Refe{EverittCatt} where the authors also considered marginal Wigner function for both subsystems.
+The work in \Refe{EverittCatt} consided the Tavis-Cummings interaction \cite{TavisCummings} between an optical cavity and an atomic $j=5/2$ state initially in an atomic Schr\"odinger cat state.
 By considering the Wigner functions of both systems, it is then insightful to visualize the transfer of the Schr\"odinger cat states between the two systems.
 Demonstrating how one can overcome decoherence in quantum systems by coupling a large atomic state to an optical mode.
 However, this lacks the consideration of the non-local correlations between the two systems, and any entangled state will result in Wigner functions similar to \FigSub{HybridWignerFunctions}{c}\Sub{i} and~\Sub{ii}.